MontyGoose/blockchain-buildone/tutorial.md

 ```
 > mocha 'test/*.spec.js'

   The blockchain
     ✓ should initialise correctly
     ✓ should allow data to be added
     ✓ should allow blocks to be added
+    ✓ should allow the whole chain to be returned

-  3 passing (13ms)
+  4 passing (13ms)

 ```
 They will now all pass :-)

 Final bit for Part 1 - and we've covered a lot - but we do need to add our Hashing function - at the moment, our blocks don't link together.
-But don't worry, we're not going to write our own SHA-256 algorithm (well not today anyway), we'll use the one that comes with Node.
+And don't worry, we're not going to write our own SHA-256 algorithm (well not today anyway), we'll use the one that comes with Node.
 As we're already using Node we don't need to re-add it, but we do need to add the typings for Typescript, so at the project root:
 ```
 npm install @types/node --save-dev
 ```

-So this is going to get a little more complex, perhaps time to fill up on coffee/tea/water Important : JS Object is unordered - so force orderedness (!) - read a block by sorted key, rebuild as a string, and hash that ... forces a hash of a block to always be the same - or we're in the laps of the JS object gods!
+So this is going to get a little more complex, perhaps time to fill up on coffee/tea/water

+Important : JS Object is unordered - so force orderedness (!) - read a block by sorted key, rebuild as a string, and hash that ... forces a hash of a block to always be the same - or we're in the laps of the JS object gods!

 Typescript - npm install @types/node